Products and h-homogeneity: Infinite powers of zero-dimensional first-countable spaces

-It is a well-known fact that every zero-dimensional first-countable h-homogeneous space is homogeneous.
-As announced by Motorov in \cite{motorov2}, the converse holds for zero-dimensional first-countable compact spaces of uncountable cellularity (see \cite{shelah} for a proof).
-In \cite{vandouwen}, van Douwen constructed a zero-dimensional first-countable compact homogeneous space that is not h-homogeneous (actually, it has no proper subspaces homeomorphic to itself).
-In \cite{motorov3}, using similar techniques, Motorov constructed a zero-dimensional first-countable compact homogeneous space that is not divisible by $2$ (in the sense of definition \ref{divisible}).
+It is well-known (and easy to prove) that every zero-dimensional first-countable h-homogeneous space is homogeneous.
+As announced by Motorov (see Theorem 0.1 in \cite{motorov2}), the converse holds for zero-dimensional first-countable compact spaces of uncountable cellularity (see Theorem 2.5 in \cite{shelah} for a proof).
+In \cite{vandouwen}, Van Douwen constructed a zero-dimensional first-countable compact homogeneous space $X$ that is not h-homogeneous (actually, $X$ has no proper subspaces that are homeomorphic to $X$).
+In \cite{motorov3}, using similar techniques, Motorov constructed a zero-dimensional first-countable compact homogeneous space that is not divisible by $2$ (in the sense of Definition \ref{divisible}); see also Theorem 7.7 in \cite{vanmill2}.

 In \cite{terada}, Terada asked whether $X^\omega$ is h-homogeneous for every zero-dimensional first-countable $X$.
 In \cite{dowpearl}, the following remarkable theorem is proved.

 \begin{theorem}[Dow and Pearl] If $X$ is a zero-dimensional first-countable space then $X^\omega$ is homogeneous. \end{theorem}